 Mix nuts coconut burfi or fudge is an easy-to-make Indian sweet with a twist of fennel flavor that makes it unique.

 Sabudana Kheer, or Tapioca pudding, is a sweet made with tapioca pearls and milk.
 It is super easy to make in the instant pot or on the stovetop.

 Along with a variety of sweets, lots of savory recipes are also included in a Ganesh Chaturthi food menu.
-Here are some options for snacks and main course for Ganpati festival.
+Here are some options for snacks and the main course for the Ganpati festival.

-Easy and comforting Potato Curry, also known as Batata Curry, along with poori is often included in the Ganesh Chaturthi lunch menu.
+Easy and comforting Potato Curry, also known as Batata Bhaji, along with poori, is often included in the Ganesh Chaturthi lunch menu.

-One of the best Indian street foods that can be had breakfast, lunch or dinner.
+It is one of the best Indian street foods that can be had for breakfast, lunch, or dinner.
 Try the healthier version of this dish in an air-fryer.